British Columbia Provincial Police: Formation

-The British Columbia Provincial Police was established in 1858, with the responsibility of policing the newly formed Colony of British Columbia, the westernmost mainland territory of British North America on the Pacific coast.
+The British Columbia Provincial Police (BCPP) was established in 1858, with the responsibility of policing the newly formed Colony of British Columbia, the westernmost mainland territory of British North America on the Pacific coast.
 The official founding of the BCPP is considered to be the appointment of Chartres Brew as the Gold commissioner of British Columbia, which at the time was experiencing a gold rush and a subsequent rapid growth in population due to the influx of prospectors and gold miners.
 The situation worried the British, who feared an attempt by the United States to annex the colony by prompting rebellion among the migrants, many of whom were American, lived and worked in the gold fields outside of colonial governance, and were well-armed.
-The BCPP was formed in response with Brew as its de facto Chief Constable (never being officially appointed) under the title Chief Inspector of Police until 1863 and then Superintendent of Police until 1871.
+The BCPP was formed in response with Brew as its de facto chief constable (never being officially appointed) under the title Chief Inspector of Police until 1863 and then Superintendent of Police until 1871.
 Brew was given an unusual amount of powers, both as British Columbia's Gold commissioner and as the Chief Constable of the provincial police, and was vested with the powers of a magistrate to maintain the security and to prevent potential rebellion in the isolated, sparsely populated colony.

 The BCPP went through various name changes in its early years, and by 1871 they were called the British Columbia Constabulary.
-In 1871, the Colony of British Columbia joined Canada as a province, and the BCPP came under the authority of the Attorney-General.
+In 1871, the Colony of British Columbia joined Canada as a province, and the BCPP came under the authority of the attorney general.
 The reporting structure required the Superintendent of Police to report to the Attorney-General of Canada, and constables were under the direction of the government agent of the district who reported to the Superintendent.
 The mandate of the British Columbia Constabulary was to maintain peace and order, and to enforce the laws of the province under the authority of An Act respecting Police Constables (SBC 1880, c.
 22, revised SBC 1888, c.
 96).
 In 1895, under the new Provincial Police Act (SBC 1895, c.
 45) the name was changed to the British Columbia Provincial Police Force.
 The duties of the force included patrolling the land, waterways, and coastline, enforcing laws, maintaining peace, policing strikes, controlling smuggling, and generally enforcing provincial statutes.
 Special constables were also deployed as required.
 In 1946, the force policed all rural areas and unincorporated settlements as well as forty municipalities throughout the province.

 BCPP officer Jack Henry posing with a Smith & Wesson Model 10 revolver.